Ainz11113/my-first-steps-in-programming/README.md

-hi, here i will post all my steps in IT
+#hi, here i will post all my steps in IT

-2 September 2026.
+#.2 September 2026.
 I started to make my app “Tracker” on JavaScript and python

+#now I focusing on make fronted,after I go to make backend